 I hear over and over Etsy sellers are noticing their sales slumping every time Etsy shifts an algorithm here and there, which they unfortunately do A LOT!
 So how do you keep your traffic flowing?
+You need to find new way of promoting your Etsy shop.

 For me I like to diversify my promotional efforts so that if one or more of those promotional avenues.
 This way if one changes their promotional terms like when Facebook changed everything and businesses who relied heavily on Facebook’s ads suddenly found themselves in a bind.
 It’s the “don’t put your eggs in one basket” type of thinking.
 I admit I use this methodology in all aspects of my business so why should this be different?